a-s2024/GSE21942-10Gene-DE-Stats/README.md

 To view the report, download the `10Genes_DE_GSE21942.html` file and open it in your web browser.

 ## Dataset
-- Source: GSE21942 from Gene Expression Omnibus (GEO)
+- Source: [GSE21942](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE21942) dataset from the NCBI Gene Expression Omnibus (GEO)
 - Samples: Peripheral blood mononuclear cells from 15 healthy controls and 14 Multiple Sclerosis patients
 - Genes: Analysis is limited to the first 10 genes to simplify interpretation and focus on the key statistics